L.A. Meyer, |

 Jacky has from the start been a very endearing character and, while recent books might have faltered a bit, she has never failed to entertain.
 Meyer closes his series on a strong note, giving Jacky a chance to mature and accept that, sometimes, her actions have consequences.

 There's also romance.
-Jacky has, of course, flirted with countless young men through the course of the series, none more loyally -- if you can use the word -- than one Jaimy Fletcher, former ship's boy, now a lieutenant in the British navy.
-Their path has been rocky and he has committed some unforgivable acts; fortunately, his behavior in the last book, Boston Jacky, was so heinous, we could finally write him off and wait for Jacky to find a man who's more her match.
+Jacky has, of course, flirted with countless young men through the course of the series, none more loyally -- if you can use the word where Jacky's concerned -- than one Jaimy Fletcher, former ship's boy, now a lieutenant in the British navy.
+Their path has been rocky and he has committed some unforgivable acts; fortunately, his behavior in the previous book, Boston Jacky, was so heinous, we could finally write him off and wait for Jacky to find a man who's more her match.

 Oh wait, no, he begins this book by coming back and saying he's sorry.
 I guess that's all right then -- no harm done.